Starterware/MyCraft/README.md

 * In a command prompt, in the build directory run:
 	* __cmake ..__ (I add [__-G "Unix Makefiles"__] to generate a simple makefile)
 	* Afterwards run __make__ to compile and run the program

+##### Remarks

-_Rem: the compiling instructions represent my preferred way and allow to compile easily on all platforms.
+_1. Rem: the compiling instructions represent my preferred way and allow to compile easily on all platforms.
 Nothing prevents you to use your own compilation method._

 ### Problems